cstrawberry/predictive-universe/docs/paper/appendices/appendix_g_gauge_emergence.md

 ### G.8.4a Gauge Algebra via Exhaustive Partition Analysis

-This section derives the Standard Model gauge algebra via exhaustive classification of module decompositions, providing complementary verification of the cost-minimization approach in Conjecture G.M1.
+This section derives the Standard Model gauge algebra via exhaustive classification of module decompositions, providing complementary verification of the cost-minimization approach in Proposition G.M1.
 The inactive subspace $\mathcal{B} = \mathbb{C}^b$ with $b = d_0 - a = 8 - 2 = 6$ (where $a = 2$ follows from Theorem Z.1) carries the gauge representation.
 The derivation proceeds through three stages: exclusion of simple groups, enumeration of viable partitions, and unique selection by physical constraints.

 **Theorem G.8.4a (No Simple 12-Dimensional Gauge Algebra).**
 No complex simple Lie algebra has dimension $12$.
 In particular, any gauge algebra saturating the Lagrangian capacity bound $n_G = 12$ (Theorem G.8.2e) is necessarily non-simple: its semisimple part $[\mathfrak{g},\mathfrak{g}]$ contains at least two simple factors.